 Darren "Jeter" Magierowski

-Darren is our multi-talented and JUNO™ Award winning head engineer here at Jukasa Studios.
+Darren is our multi-talented and JUNO™ Award winning head engineer and manager here at Jukasa Studios.
 Since August 2010, Darren has played a pivotal role in generating albums and singles for iconic artists such as Alexisonfire, The Sheepdogs, Cancer Bats, Snoop Dogg, Protest the Hero, July Talk, OB OBrien, Mobb Deep, Harrison Kennedy, Bun B plus many more.

 Born and raised in London, ON, Darren first started into music in his early teenage years.
 After spending his high school years with ample amounts of private music lessons, musical performances and theory, Darren pursued the University of Western Ontario to further his studies in music theory and composition, as well as psychology.